 In addition to the public hearings, SPAR schedules meetings of the Advisory Committee (AC) to update the public on formula grant activities and provide for discussion, comment, and feedback on various Consolidated Plan-related issues.
-An AC meeting in 2022 was held on Wednesday, March 16, 2022.
-The next will be scheduled in August/September.
+Two AC meetings were held in 2022, on Wednesday, March 16, 2022, and November 17, 2022.
 Minutes of these meetings are available upon request to the Strategic Planning and Reporting.
-The 2022 Action Plan was also a topic of discussion at the July 13 meeting of the Illinois Housing Task Force.
+The next AC meeting will be scheduled in Spring-Summer of 2023, with another in the Fall of 2023.